 The best way to make sure that even if you’re ready for an EMP is by preparing ahead of time and routinely practicing drills.
 Practice a drill of what to do if an EMP attack happens:

 - At work

 Once night falls on the city and all the lights are out, chaos will reign.
-That’s the main purpose for the design of the EMP.
+That’s the main purpose of the design of the EMP.
 To knock out the communication.
-A breakdown in communication lends to a breakdown in society.
-Turning out the lights will only make the matters worse. o

 Plan Ahead Now

 If you don’t want to get caught up with the rest of the general population then the time to prepare is now.

 The key to moving quickly right after an attack is to be familiar with the signs of an EMP and be prepared to act immediately when you discern a threat.